OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug_exposure/DEX21.md

 # DEX21: How many people have a diagnosis of a contraindication for the drug they are taking?

 ## Description
+Calculate the number of people who have a diagnosis of a contraindication for the drug they are taking.

 ## Query
 The following is a sample run of the query.
 The input parameters are highlighted in  blue  ;